akvo/akvo-flow-docs/docs/dashboard/surveys/9-manage-notifications.rst

 Notifications are either tied to certain events (survey approval, survey submission) or run at set intervals (nightly raw data report if new data has been submitted).

-**To set up notifcations:**
+**To set up notifications:**

 Select the survey and form for which you want to set up notifications.
 In the

-In the form s click on the 'Manage Notifications' button.
+In the form click on the 'Manage Notifications' button.
 This will bring up a screen where you can enter the details of each notification.

  .. figure:: ../img/2-surveys_notifications_sample1.png
    :width: 750 px